 4. Sell Only Through Approved Channels

-- In-person sales
+- In-person sales from your home

-- Farmers markets and fairs
+- Farmers markets, community events, and fairs

-5. Stay Under the Annual Sales Limit
+5. Stay Within the Statutory Sales Conditions

 Legal and Food-Safety Considerations